sredna43/teaching/README.md

 # teaching

-Just teaching my gf how to code!
+Just teaching my fiancee how to code!

 ## There may well only ever be one lesson that lives here :)